bangank36/spriral-learning/today-i-learn.md

 ## 22-04-2023
 - `HTMLRewriter is a poor fit for HTML scraping.
 It’s API is geared towards rewriting a HTML response, not extracting data from it`

+## 24-04-2023
+- CRA did not allow to use location directly, window.location works https://stackoverflow.com/a/44998181